-Now, not only were gaps evident ala the normal VisibleThread view, but lack of sufficient distribution in other documents were highlighted too.
+It was evident that there were gaps in the normal VisibleThread view and lack of sufficient distribution in other documents were highlighted too.
 Looks like ‘cost’ was not only absent in 1 document, it was too lightly covered in 2 other docs, with only 2 and 4 references respectively.
 Now that was concerning!

 By adding a discussion comment in VisibleThread, Doug could then flag this for the team to take immediate action.
-As an aside, ‘In Context Discussion Threads’ were introduced in release 2.4 of VisibleThread and flagging commentary around possible issues is one of the ideal usage scenarios.
+As an aside, we introducted ‘In Context Discussion Threads’ dz in release 2.4 of VisibleThread and flagging commentary around possible issues is one of the ideal usage scenarios.

 Bottom-line, the data that was provided by VisibleThread allowed really detailed coverage analysis in Excel.
 Now there’s a great example of product leverage!

 1. Using ‘discovery’ in VisibleThread can help determine win theme coverage.

 2. Exporting the VisibleThread data to Excel (available on all VisibleThread screens) can allow deeper analysis insights.